aniket-3001/Stick-Hero/README.md

 Assumptions/Points to keep in mind for the Project ->
 1. Note that valid input should be provided like when playing the game.

 2. The hero moves automatically after the stick length is set from pressing of mouse on the background (not on any element like pillar).
 Avoid pressing the mouse button again during this movement to prevent unexpected behavior.

 3. If a cherry is present on the screen between the pillars, the hero can collect it while moving using "C".
-Cherries can be used for reviving.
-You are allowed to revive if you have atleast 3 cherries, which are deducted on revival.
+Cherries can be used for reviving the hero.
+You are allowed to revive the hero if you have atleast 3 cherries, which are deducted on revival.

 4. Use the provided options to pause, restart, save and load games.
 Saved games can be selected from the list for continuation.
 Only 5 games can be saved.
 Games saved before that are removed.

 5. Use the sound control options to mute or unmute the in-game sounds based on your preference.
-6. Strive to achieve a high score and compete against your own best scores and ENJOY!!!

-->Follow the steps outlined above to interact with the game application effectively. <br>
+-> Follow the steps outlined above to interact with the game application effectively. <br>
-->The UML diagram was made during mid-submission (deadline 1) of the project, so it may differ a little from the final source code.
+-> The UML diagram was made during mid-submission (deadline 1) of the project, so it may differ a little from the final source code.

-Conclusion ->
-This Stick Hero game demonstrates the effective use of OOP principles, including interfaces, inheritance, encapsulation & design patterns to create a structured and maintainable codebase.
-It also has JUnit testing organized to ensure the correctness of critical game mechanisms.
-The game also incorporates multithreading approach that allows the JUnit tests to run concurrently with the main game, providing a way to test the game's functionality independently and concurrently.
-It separates concerns into distinct classes, each responsible for specific functionalities, resulting in a well-organized and easy-to-maintain system.

-📌 Important: Please make sure to follow the guidelines and policies outlined by the institution regarding the use of shared coursework materials.
-Use this repository responsibly and avoid any violations of academic integrity.
-Codes are provided for reference purposes only.
-It's recommended to understand the solutions and implement them independently.